Ion Iliescu: Studies

+Early political career (1944–1989)

+Entry into politics

-He joined the Union of Communist Youth in 1944 and the Communist Party in 1953 and made a career in the Communist nomenklatura, becoming a secretary of the Central Committee of the Union of Communist Youth in 1956 and a member of the Central Committee of the Romanian Communist Party in 1965.
-At one point, he served as the head of the Central Committee's Department of Propaganda.
-Iliescu later served as Minister for Youth-related Issues between 1967 and 1972.
+He joined the Union of Communist Youth in 1944 and the Communist Party in 1953, becoming a career politician from that point forward.
+He was nominated and elected to be the secretary of the Central Committee of the Union of Communist Youth in 1956, and later elected to the Central Committee of the Romanian Communist Party in 1965.
+He also briefly served as the head of the Department of Propaganda, before taking the job of Minister for Youth-related Issues in 1967.
+In 1972, he was pressured to resign from this job, since Ceaușescu did not fully trust him and believed that Iliescu would be his successor.

-However, in 1972, Ceaușescu felt threatened by Iliescu, who was seen as Ceaușescu's heir apparent.
-He was marginalized and removed from all major political offices, becoming vice-president of the Timiș County Council (1972–1974), and later president of the Iași Council (1974–1979).
+After this point, he was effectively sidelined from the national political scene yet retained his seat on the Central Committee of the Party; however Ceaușescu could not have him ousted from it until 1985 since he required a majority within the Committee to approve such a measure.
+Iliescu was demoted to vice-president of the Timiș County Council (1972–1974), and later president of the Iași Council (1974–1979).
 Until 1989, he was in charge of the Editura Tehnică publishing house.
-For most of the 1980s (if not before), he was tailed by the Securitate (secret police), as he was known to oppose Ceaușescu's harsh rule.
+After his removal from the Central Committee in 1985, the Securitate (secret police) kept a closer watch on him, as he was openly in opposition to Ceaușescu's rule while serving on the Committee.